erred/w/src/blog/eduroam-iwd.md

 But some recent updates seem to have made everything unstable again.
 So why not try [iwd](https://wiki.archlinux.org/index.php/Iwd)

+## Correction 2019-09-16

+It doesn't work at another location back to `wpa_supplicant`

 ## _UvA_ (University of Amsterdam)

 The only account I have access to right now,